qugar.quad

 • weights (npt.NDArray[np.float64]) – Array of custom quadrature weights for all the facets.
 This is a 1D array with one entry per point.
 It stores all the weights contiguously according the ordering of cells and facets.

-Create new instance of CustomQuadFacet(cells, facets, n_pts_per_entity, points, weights)
+Create new instance of CustomQuadFacet(facets, n_pts_per_entity, points, weights)

 Alias for field number 0